Generic Name: belatacept (bel AT a sept)

 Nulojix (belatacept) lowers your body's immune system.
 The immune system helps your body fight infections.
 The immune system can also fight or "reject" a transplanted organ such as a kidney.
 This is because the immune system treats the new organ as an invader.

-Nulojix is used in combination with other medications to prevent organ rejection after a kidney transplant.
+Nulojix is used in combination with other medicines to prevent organ rejection after a kidney transplant.

 Nulojix may also be used for purposes not listed in this medication guide.